 Growing demand for companies to be socially conscious

 While it may be surprising to hear that oil and gas CFOs are heading toward renewable sources of energy, besides solar’s low price, there are outside forces driving this.

-The general public is demanding that companies have a renewable plan, even for oil and gas, and luckily it’s starting to become economical to make that move.
+The general public is demanding that companies have a renewable and environmentally friendly plan, even for oil and gas, and luckily it’s starting to become economical to make that move.
 The cost per KWH dropped tremendously.
 And It has become a viable solution for power generation.

 Customers want to know that they’re not overtly contributing to climate change, and even some employees want to work for companies that have a green mission and take green actions.

 For oil and gas companies that want to expand, they’re facing hurdles when trying to build new infrastructure.
 Opposition to construction, particularly around the potential environmental impacts of projects, is causing the companies to be entangled in disputes.
 In the report, CFOs cited 40 percent of power generation CFOs say they have entered into a climate change dispute in the last 12 months.

 Solar is coming.
 Now with many states requiring renewable energy on various projects, it is just a matter of time before most homes and businesses are powered by the sun.